ofiwg/libfabric/man/fi_mr.3.md

 value be returned.
 Support for user requested keys is provider specific and is determined by the FI_PROV_MR_ATTR mode bit.
 Access domains must be opened with the FI_PROV_MR_ATTR mode cleared in order to enable support for application selectable MR keys.
+The requested_key parameter is ignored for memory registration calls unless the access flags include either FI_REMOTE_READ or FI_REMOTE_WRITE.

 Remote RMA and atomic operations indicate the location within a registered memory region by specifying an address.
 By default, the